fepegar/arduino-claw-crane/README.md

 A flyback diode (1N4007) is placed in parallel to the claw to protect the circuit.
 According to [components101.com](https://components101.com/diodes/1n4007-diode),
-the non-repetitive Peak current is 30 amps, so it should be fine.
+the non-repetitive peak current is 30 amps, so it should be fine.

 I decided to leave the jumper between Vcc and JD-Vcc in place (i.e., the current for the relay solenoid is supplied through the Arduino pin).
 Ideally, though,